Hearthstone, the deck-building phenomenon by Blizzard, sees continuous success and support among its fans.

 B-Tier

-Good classes that still constitute part of Hearthstone’s meta.
-Need a few workarounds to get them working in optimal condition, but otherwise solid decks all around.
+These classes are still part of Hearthstone’s meta.
+They need a few adjustments to work in optimal condition, but otherwise, they’re solid decks all around.

 Class | Notable Cards | Description |